IsoyevDoston/IsoyevDoston/README.md

 - 👋 Hi, I’m @IsoyevDoston
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python intermedite, Ml, DataScience
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me isoyevdoston20@gmail.com
+- 📫 How to reach me isoyevdoston1@gmail.com

 <!---
 IsoyevDoston/IsoyevDoston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.